Exclusive semileptonic $B_c$-meson decays to radially excited charmonium and charm meson states: Summary and conclusion

 Considering contribution from different partial helicity rates: $\frac{d\Gamma_i}{dq^2}\ (i=U,L,P)$ and $\frac{d\tilde{\Gamma}_i}{dq^2}\ (i=U,L,S,SL)$, the total $q^2$-spectrum $\frac{d\Gamma}{dq^2}$ is obtained for each decay process, from which we predict the decay rates/branching fractions of the semileptonic $B_c$-meson decays to their $e^-$ as well as $\tau^-$-modes.
 Our predictions on the decay rates/ branching fractions for decay processes are found in overall agreement with other SM predictions.
-We find that the decay rate for $B_c\to\psi(2S) $ as well as $B_c\to \psi(3S)$ transition is the largest of all.
+The decay rate for $B_c\to\psi(2S) $ as well as $B_c\to \psi(3S)$ transition is found largest of all.
 As expected, the decay rates for $B_c\to \eta_c/\psi(nS)$ decay induced by $b\to c$ transition at the quark level dominate over those for $B_c\to D/D^*(nS)$ decays induced by the quark level $b\to u$ transition in their respective $e^-$ as well as $\tau^-$ modes.
-Like all other model prediction our predicted branching ratios for semileptonic $B_c$ decays to charmonium and charm meson ground \cite{A77} as well as $ 2S$ and $3S$ final states are obtained in the hierarchy:
+The contributions of longitudinal and transverse flip parts in the $\tau$ mode dominate over $e^-$ mode contribution as shown in Table 2.
+However, considering the contribution from no-flip parts, the total contribution to decay rate/branching fractions for all decays in the $e^-$ mode dominates over corresponding $\tau$ mode contribution.
+Like all other model predictions our predicted branching fractions for semileptonic $B_c$ decays to charmonium and charm meson ground \cite{A71} as well as $ 2S$ and $3S$ final states are obtained in the hierarchy: